Multi-Factor Authentication (MFA)

 - Recovery Codes - a set of one-time use codes that a user can generate for backup purposes, when other verification methods are not available

 - SMS (deprecated) - a phone that can receive text messages via SMS.
-This option is available for a limited time only for users that had 2FA enabled prior to January 2021 and had a mobile number configured as a backup.
+This option is available until November 2021 only for users that had 2FA enabled prior to January 2021 and had a mobile number configured as a backup.
 Read More

 Managing Verification Methods